A Health Guide On Salajeet – An Enigmatic Gift of Natureweb team

 Chronic Fatigue Syndrome:

 In this experiment, Salajeet was given for three weeks to laboratory rats and it was found that the treatment with salajeet may impact a few procedures associated with the energy produced by human body.
-Likewise, the Salajeet treatment seemed to reduce the anxiety, depression and oxidative pressure.
+Likewise, the Salajeet treatment seemed to reduce the anxiety, depression and also oxidative pressure.

 Alzheimer’s disease is an ongoing brain disease that creates memory issues, behavioural problems, and negative ideation.
 There are allopathic treatments available to treat and improve Alzheimer’s symptoms.
 However there are some health researchers who think that due to the molecular composition of Salajeet, it can prevent and reduce the progression of Alzheimer’s diseases.